Skip to main content

 Shaping Europe’s digital future

-The first General-Purpose AI Code of Practice will detail the AI Act rules for providers of general-purpose AI models and general-purpose AI models with systemic risks.
+The first General-Purpose AI Code of Practice received by the Commission details the AI Act rules for providers of general-purpose AI models and general-purpose AI models with systemic risks.

 Why a Code of Practice for General-Purpose AI?

-The Code will be prepared in an iterative drafting process by May 2025, 9 months after the AI Act’s entry into force on 1 August 2024.
+The Code has been prepared in an iterative drafting process.
 On 30 September, the AI Office hosted the Kick-off Event for the Code of Practice Plenary involving nearly 1000 participants, including a high number of professional organisations.
-These are the eligible respondents to the call to participate in the drawing-up launched by the AI Office on 30 July 2024.
+These were the eligible respondents to the call to participate in the drawing-up launched by the AI Office on 30 July 2024.

-The plenary is structured in four working groups on specific topics.
-Following the kick-off Plenary, the participants will convene three times virtually for drafting rounds with discussions organised in working groups.
-For each of the working groups, discussions are facilitated by chairs and vice-chairs, who were selected and appointed by the AI Office from interested independent experts.
-Participants can express comments during each of those meetings or within two weeks in writing.
+The plenary was structured in four working groups on specific topics.
+Following the kick-off Plenary, the participants were convene three times virtually for drafting rounds with discussions organised in working groups.
+For each of the working groups, discussions were facilitated by chairs and vice-chairs, who were selected and appointed by the AI Office from interested independent experts.
+Participants were able express comments during each of those meetings or within two weeks in writing.

-As the main addressees of the Code, providers of general-purpose AI models are invited to dedicated workshops with the Chairs and Vice-Chairs, contributing to informing each iterative drafting round, in addition to their Plenary participation.
-The first workshop took place on 23 October 2024.
-The AI Office is ensuring transparency into these discussions.
+As the main addressees of the Code, providers of general-purpose AI models were invited to dedicated workshops with the Chairs and Vice-Chairs, contributing to informing each iterative drafting round, in addition to their Plenary participation.
+The AI Office has ensured transparency into these discussions.

-The AI Office plays a pivotal role throughout the process.
-By facilitating the drawing-up, coordinating the discussions and documenting the outcomes, the AI Office guarantees that the Chairs, Vice-Chairs, and all the participants in the Plenary have access to the information and can contribute meaningfully.
+The AI Office played a pivotal role throughout the process.
+By facilitating the drawing-up, coordinating the discussions and documenting the outcomes, the AI Office guaranteed that the Chairs, Vice-Chairs, and all the participants in the Plenary had access to the information and can contribute meaningfully.
 This oversight helps maintain an open and collaborative environment, fostering trust and accountability in the development of the Code of Practice.

 Template for the summary of training data